 When can I take the High School Equivalency exam?

 The High School Equivalency exam is offered monthly at Cayuga-Onondaga BOCES.
 It is also offered at alternate times in neighboring counties (Onondaga, Tompkins, and Cortland).
 For students with approved High School Equivalency testing accommodations, individual and small-group tests will be arranged as needed.

 A student becomes eligible to sit for the exam by meeting the minimum attendance requirement, attaining a 9th grade reading level, making documented gain in his or her weakest academic subject area, and earning a passing score on the official predictor test.
 There is no set timeline for completing these goals; while one student may be ready to test by the time he or she has completed the required 12 hours of instruction, another may be with us for more than one academic year.
 In general, a student that has worked hard to meet these requirements can expect to test in a reasonable amount of time.

 What will I be tested on?

-The High School Equivalency exam consists of five subject tests in Science, Social Studies, Reading, Mathematics, and Writing (which consists of multiple-choice questions and an essay).
+The High School Equivalency exam consists of four subject tests in Science, Social Studies, Mathematics, and Reasoning Through Language Arts (RLA).